Altruan-flows/pyweclapp/src/README.md

-# pyWeclapp - Methods, classes and class builders for interacting with the weclapp aoi
+# pyWeclapp - Methods, classes and class builders for interacting with the weclapp api

 This Package contains methods to acess weclapp objects via the api.